cosmoquester/memoria/README.md

 Memoria is an independant module which can be applied to neural network models in various ways and the experiment code of the paper is in the `experiment` directory.

+Please refer to [Memoria: Hebbian Memory Architecture for Human-Like Sequential Processing](https://arxiv.org/abs/2310.03052) for more details about Memoria.

 ## Installation

 ```sh